m0ar/safe-streaming/_posts/2017-08-11-usability-implications-of-linearity.md

 before the monomorphic linear types are merged.

-## Broken flow control
+## If-Then-Else
-There are some issues with flow control when using the linear extension.
-Albeit a temporary problem, there is no linear `case` and `let` implemented yet.
-This means that even if you thread your things linearly through these constructs, they will lead to errors because the linearity checker sees you passing a linear variable to an unrestricted context:

-{% highlight haskell %}
-λ> let f :: a ⊸ a; f x = let y = x in y

-<interactive>:28:19: error:
-    • Couldn't match expected weight ‘1’ of variable ‘x’ with actual weight ‘ω’
-    • In an equation for ‘f’: f x = let y = x in y

-λ> data B = T Int | F Int
-λ> let f :: B ⊸ Int; f b = case b of T i -> i; F i -> i

-<interactive>:3:21: error:
-    • Couldn't match expected weight '1' of variable 'b' with actual weight 'ω'
-    • In an equation for 'f':
-          f b
-            = case b of
-                T i -> i
-                F i -> i
-{% endhighlight%}

-Both these examples _should_ work, and linear versions of both `case` and `let` will indeed be implemented later.
-For now, one can work around these hurdles through adding where-functions and doing the `case` logic through pattern matching there.

-### If-then-else
-A separate flow control issue is the `if-then-else` construct.
+The arguaby nastiest issue is related to the `if-then-else` construct, and is much worse way than `case` and `let`.
 The core syntax _is_ implemented linearly, but clashes with `-XRebindableSyntax`; as soon as this extension is activated, the internal `if-then-else` goes out of scope and you have to provide a function `ifThenElse :: a -> b -> c -> d` yourself.

-This is clearly fully unrestricted and _cannot_ be used to implement a linear `if-then-else`.
-The consequence of this is that merely by activating a compiler extension, previously legitimate code ceases to be able to compile, which is *very* bad.
-Unfortunately, there is _no way_ to fix this with library functions, so it would need to be patched in GHC.
+This is clearly fully unrestricted and _cannot_ be used to implement a linear `if-then-else`, what ever you do you cannot satisfy the linearity checker.
+The consequence of this is that merely by activating a compiler extension, previously legitimate code ceases to be able to compile, which is *very* bad since we straight up lose well-typed code by activating an extension.
+Unfortunately there is _no way_ to fix this with library functions, so it would need to be patched in GHC.

 Thanks for reading, feel free to drop a comment in the [reddit discussion